Victory/clicker-me-bliss/README.md

 Defenders (d1, d2, d3) are created by barracks (b1, b2, b3).
 Barracks
 have a resource upkeep.

-If you any of your resources are negative you lose.
+If any of your resources are negative you lose.

 Beta Testers